Intention:

 - < 0.2 = Very Weak

-In the image below, we notice "My manager promotes an open [...]" is a 'Strong' Impact Driver, meaning focusing on helping managers foster more open team cultures (i.e., improving that 7.79 score) is more likely to lead to better employee engagement than the other questions with a 'mild' or 'weak' score).
+In the image below, we notice 'My manager cares about my opinions' is a 'Very Strong' Impact Driver, meaning focusing on helping managers to be caring and open to employees' opinions (i.e., improving that 9.00 score) is more likely to lead to better employee engagement than the other questions with a 'mild' or 'weak' score).

 For example, you may take this information and use it to create a manager training or a Learning path in Leapsome.
 Whatever the strategy, the aim is to increase openness in teams so as to improve your employee engagement.

 Questions that have a 'Weak' Impact Driver score can be taken to mean that working to improve that area will have little impact on employee engagement.
-This does not imply they are not worth improving, but rather that if you are intending to improve engagement, they are less likely to have an impact.
+This does not imply they are not worth improving, but rather that if you intend to improve engagement, they are less likely to have an impact.

 Lastly, if the impact score is N/A, it means not enough data has yet been collected to be confident in the correlation's strength.
 This is also a general rule of thumb: the more data you have (i.e., the more instances of this survey you have run and the more responses) the stronger the confidence in a given score.
 Furthermore, questions in the 'engagement' category will be marked as N/A. This is because they would be self-correlated.
 In other words, seeing the impact score of an engagement question would basically tell you that engagement is necessary for engagement, which isn't very insightful.